Partner Programs

 Camp Astoria

-This summer, students aged seven to seventeen are engaging in place-based education and community service at the site of Astoria’s future riverside 100-acre park.
+Local students aged seven to seventeen are engaging in place-based education and community service at the site of Astoria’s future riverside 100-acre park.
 Astoria Park Conservancy has partnered with various community organizations.

 The program’s ultimate goal is to inspire students to become future conservationists by providing accessible and engaging learning experiences that allow them to contribute meaningfully to their community.

-Summer 2023 Program Partners
+Camp AstoriaHighlighted Program Partners

-2021 Programming Highlights
+Programming Highlights

 Coombs Outdoors

 Elementary camp groups visited Astoria for a soak as well as a nature walk.
 Groups engaged in art activities creating interpretive signage for the phase 2 park.
-This program served 6 groups, and a total of 72 kids.
+This program served six groups, and a total of 72 kids.

 Middle school camp groups visited Astoria for a soak and an onsite service learning project to identify and help remove invasive species present on Astoria’s property.
-This program served 3 groups, and a total of 36 kids.
+This program served three groups, and a total of 36 kids.

 Learn More